SoLoPO: Unlocking Long-Context Capabilities in LLMs via Short-to-Long Preference Optimization: SoLoPO: Short-to-Long Preference Optimization

 \subsection{Applications of Short-to-Long Preference Optimization}

-\paragraph{Chosen-only short-to-long reward alignment (chosen-only SoLo-RA).} Considering that $y_l$ may not fully exploit task-relevant contextual information (\textit{e.g.}, responses of "No answer"), performing SoLo-RA on $y_l$ might introduce negative effects on model learning.
-Therefore, we only apply SoLo-RA on $y_w$.
+\paragraph{Chosen-only short-to-long reward alignment (chosen-only SoLo-RA).} Considering that $y_l\sim\pi_\theta(y|x_{short})$ may not fully exploit task-relevant contextual information (\textit{e.g.}, responses of ``No answer"), performing SoLo-RA on $y_l$ might introduce negative effects on model learning.
+A supporting analysis of this issue is provided in Appendix~\ref{sec:supporting_analysis_for_chosen_only_solo_RA}.
+Therefore, to further improve training efficiency, we only apply SoLo-RA on $y_w$.
 Experimental analysis in Section~\ref{sec:exp_res} demonstrates the effectiveness of this approach, which also reduces training resource consumption while maintaining training stability.

-SoLoPO can be applied to various preference optimization algorithms, provided that the corresponding convergence function $f(\cdot)$ and upper bound function $s(\cdot)$ are specified.
+SoLoPO can be applied to various PO algorithms, provided that the corresponding convergence function $f(\cdot)$ and upper bound function $s(\cdot)$ are specified (see Table~\ref{tab:SLA_variants}).
 We apply SoLoPO to mainstream algorithms, including DPO, SimPO, and ORPO, with their corresponding optimization objectives shown in Table~\ref{tab:s2l_app_obj}.
 For brevity, we only present the expressions for the chosen-only SoLo-RA, while the objective functions for short-context PO remain consistent with the original methods.
 For DPO, since $\pi_{ref}(y_w\mid x)$ is constant and not involved in differentiation, we only align $\pi_\theta(y_w\mid x)$.
 See Appendix~\ref{sec:full_express_of_SoLoPO_app} for the complete derivation and expressions.
+Unless otherwise stated, SoLoPO refers to its chosen-only SoLo-RA variant in the remainder of this paper.

+\paragraph{{How does SoLoPO improve data sampling and training efficiency?}} As illustrated in Eq. (\ref{short_po}), SoLoPO's preference sampling leverages $x_{short}$, which, due to its shorter length and lower processing complexity compared to $x_{long}$, enables faster and more effective sampling of high-quality preference pairs.
+Furthermore, by applying chosen-only SoLo-RA, we process $x_{long}$ once and $x_{short}$ twice per training step.
+This contrasts with vanilla PO needing two $x_{long}$ passes, where $x_{long}$ processing is significantly more costly than $x_{short}$.
+Thus, SoLoPO substantially boosts training efficiency.
+As the lengths of $x_{short}$ and $x_{long}$ become more similar (higher $\rho$), the efficiency gain from SoLoPO diminishes.
+Further detailed analysis and potential optimization methods are discussed in Appendix~\ref{sec:efficiency_analysis}.